opi-lab/ml4sp-2021/assignment2.md

 Represent each of the non-face images by the set of weights <i>i.e.</i>
 $NF \rightarrow \{w_{NF,1}, w_{NF,2}, \cdots, w_{NF,K}, err_{NF}\}$

 Learn and build a classifier in the same way you did for problem 3 but including normalized error as a feature.
 Use this classifier for Problem 4.

 ### Problem 4 (optional)

-Scan the group photographs to detect faces using your adaboost classifier
+Scan the group photographs to detect faces using your adaboost classifier.

 You can adjust the tradeoff between missing faces and false alarms by comparing the margin $H(x)$ of the Adaboost classifier to a threshold other than 0.

 ### Submission Details